-During 2017/18 the Authority has decided to report an estimated position for the accumulated absences account, which forms part of Unusable Reserves on the Authority's Balance Sheet.
-This is based on historical experience and trends, and is a change from previous years when live data was collected and used.
-Actual data will still be collated post Balance Sheet date to ensure completeness for future years adjustments and the variance is expected to be immaterial.
+During 2017/18 the Authority decided to report an estimated position for the accumulated absences account, which forms part of Unusable Reserves on the Authority's Balance Sheet.
+This is based on historical experience and trends and has been applied again in 2018/19, and is a change from previous years when live data was collected and used.
+Actual data was collated post Balance Sheet for 2017/18 and the variance to the estimates used was immaterial.
+A similar exercise has been done in 2018/19.

-The items in the authority's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.
+The items in the authority's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.